What is PUL?

 - The abdomen

-Why the pregnancy cannot carry on
+The pregnancy cannot carry on because:

-- They can be life threatening.
+- They can be life threatening

 - Cannot be a viable pregnancy